apalmos/mixcloud_upload/README.md

 This will give you an access token.
 This is now how you can log into Mixcloud remotely!
 Now your computer and Mixcloud are connected!

+# reading in a Google sheets doc

+You first need to set up a Google token.

+1. Go to the Google Developers Console.
+2. Create a new project.
+3. Enable the "Google Sheets API" for the project.
+4. Create credentials for the API, and download the credentials.json file.

+Then follow the code in parse_google_doc.py to read in a Google sheets doc as a pandas df